-4. Is state approval required? (approval by a state supervisory authority with/without discretion)
+5. Is state approval required? (approval by a state supervisory authority with/without discretion)

-Approval by a state authority with discretion $\checkmark$ Approval by a state authority without discretion Approval by a court Notarisation by a notary public
+- $\hfill\square$ Approval by a state authority with discretion - ${\ensuremath{\boxtimes}}$ Approval by a state authority without discretion - \Box Approval by a court - $\hfill\square$ Notarisation by a notary public

-5. 5.
-Are foundations required to register? a) If foundations must register, in what kind of register?
-Company register $\checkmark$ Foundation register at national level Foundation register at the regional/county level Beneficial ownership register Any other public register (other than a foundation/charity one) b) If foundations are registered, what information is kept in the register?
-The e following information is kept at the Register: Full and abbreviated name of the foundation The address of the headquarters The registration number and date of registration of the foundation The objectives and activities of the foundation • The name of the person authorised to represent the foundation entering into legal transactions The suspension of operation of the foundation The termination of the foundation c) If foundations are registered, is the register publicly available? $\overline{\mathbf{V}}$ Yes, all information publicly accessible Yes, some information publicly accessible Yes, accessible upon request No 6.
-Is a minimum founding capital/endowment required?
-No $\square$ Yes, amount: €1000 7. the foundation required to maintain these assets or any other specified asset level oughout its lifetime?
-Are spend-down foundations allowed? e foundation is not required to maintain property or any other particular level of assets in the urse of its existence.
+6. Are foundations required to register?

+- a) If foundations must register, in what kind of register? - □ Company register - ☑ Foundation register at national level - □ Foundation register at the regional/county level - □ Beneficial ownership register - □ Any other public register (other than a foundation/charity one) - b) If foundations are registered, what information is kept in the register?

+The following information is kept at the Register:

+- Full and abbreviated name of the foundation - The address of the headquarters - The registration number and date of registration of the foundation - The objectives and activities of the foundation

+- The name of the person authorised to represent the foundation entering into legal transactions - The suspension of operation of the foundation - The termination of the foundation - c) If foundations are registered, is the register publicly available? - ☑ Yes, all information publicly accessible - □ Yes, some information publicly accessible - □ Yes, accessible upon request - 🗆 No

+7. Is a minimum founding capital/endowment required?

+- 🗆 No

+- ☑ Yes, amount: €1000

+- 8. Is the foundation required to maintain these assets or any other specified asset level throughout its lifetime?
+Are spend-down foundations allowed?

+The foundation is not required to maintain property or any other particular level of assets in the course of its existence.
 So yes, spend-down is allowed.

-8. nat governance requirements are set out in the law?
-Is it a one-tier or two-tier foundation vernance model? a) Is it mandatory to have a: Supervisory board Governing board b) What are the requirements concerning board members?
+9. What governance requirements are set out in the law?
+Is it a one-tier or two-tier foundation governance model?

+- a) Is it mandatory to have a:

+- □ Supervisory board

+- ☑ Governing board

+- b) What are the requirements concerning board members?
 Is a minimum/maximum number of board members specified?
-Does the law regulate the appointment of board members and their resignation/removal or can this be addressed in the statutes/bylaws?
+Does the law regulate the appointment of board members and their resignation/removal, or can this be addressed in the statutes/bylaws?